 Everest Base Camp Trek in February: Advantage & Disadvantage

-February is still a winter, which means it’s a cold & snowy along the Himalayas trail.
-In this time therefore, many people would rather spend their free time inside home.
-Some others who like to enjoy spending time in nature of Himalayas would rather grab a set of trekking gears and head for the base camp of mount everest.
+February is still winter, which means it’s cold and snowy along the Himalayan trail.
+Therefore, many people would rather spend their free time inside their homes.
+Some others who like to enjoy spending time in the natural surroundings of the Himalayas would rather grab a set of trekking gear and head for the base camp of Mount Everest.
 So, here, I’ll talk about the advantages and disadvantages of trekking in winter (February).

 I hope this will help you to better understand of the benefits and drawbacks of trekking in February.
 This will definitely allow you to decide yourself whether or not you want to attempt EBC trek.